 Ever since the 2008 release of the Tesla Roadster — the first mass-produced highway-legal electric vehicle (EV) powered by a lithium-ion battery — automakers, from General Motors to Toyota, have been rushing to launch their own electric cars.

 Technical limitations, production challenges, and consumer uncertainty have all had a role to play in hampering the industry’s development.
-But with technical capabilities improving, production costs trending down, and a societal-wide demand for sustainable solutions, the EV’s moment may have arrived.
+But with technical capabilities improving, production costs trending down, and a society-wide demand for sustainable solutions, the EV’s moment may have arrived.

-Below, we look at how the race is unfolding: where the market is currently, the major contenders, how EV adoption is evolving in various markets, and the consumer concerns and technical challenges that need to be addressed for the technology to achieve widespread adoption.
+In this report, we look at how the race is unfolding: where the market is currently, the major contenders, how EV adoption is evolving in various markets, and the consumer concerns and technical challenges that need to be addressed for the technology to achieve widespread adoption.

 Table of contents

-- Why the electric car?
+- Why now for the electric vehicle?

 - Where the EV market is now